'It's really hard because of COVID-19': Letters to Santa reveal toll pandemic is taking on kids

 Many kids' letters reflect the reality of life in 2020

+But the sentiments in many of their letters aren't quite like normal.

-A 13-year-old Texas girl named Kimberly is not unlike many kids in asking Santa for AirPods.
+A Texas girl named Kimberly, 13, is not unlike many kids in asking Santa for AirPods.
 But she also pleaded for gifts for her three siblings and for her money-strapped parents: a workout machine for her mom and a waterproof jacket for her stepdad.

-Nine-year-old Alani asked for some LEGOs and a gift card for her mom, and she drew a smiling girl with curly hair standing with Santa -- a cheery scene that belied the plaintive tone of her letter.
+Nine-year-old Alani asked for some Legos and a gift card for her mom.
+She drew a smiling girl with curly hair standing with Santa -- a cheery scene that belied the plaintive tone of her letter.

-"Dear Santa, this year has been rough...because of corona...my mom said she can't get anything for me for Christmas because she is not getting paid as much so she cannot afford anything," she wrote.
+"Dear Santa this year has been rough ... because of crona ... my mom said she can't get anything for me for christmas because she is not getting paid as much so she cannot aford anything," she wrote.

 Savannah, a girl from Massachusetts, included a confession and an apology.